 A broadcaster since the age of 16, Larry Stone serves as President of Stonecom.
-Since taking over the stations in 2012, Stone and his team got busy working in the local community, sponsoring numerous local events and becoming engaged with local organizations.
+Since taking over the stations in 2012, Larry and his team got busy working in the local community, sponsoring numerous local events and becoming engaged with local organizations.

 The broadcaster came to Tennessee in 1997 to build the new radio network for the NFL’s Tennessee Titans from the ground up.
 He designed the sound of the NFL network with a distinctive production value and fast-paced style, drawing accolades both from stations across the mid south, as well as broadcast professionals nationwide.
-In the 17 years Stone led Titans Radio as Executive Producer/Gameday Host, the network received local and national acclaim including Nashville’s “Best In Radio” Award in 1998.
-In 2001 and 2009, the National Sportscasters and Sportswriters Association named Stone as a finalist for Tennessee’s Sportscaster of the Year Award, an honor ultimately won by Stone’s colleague, the “Voice of the Titans” Mike Keith.
+In the 17 years Larry led Titans Radio as Executive Producer/Gameday Host, the network received local and national acclaim including Nashville’s “Best In Radio” Award in 1998.
+In 2001 and 2009, the National Sportscasters and Sportswriters Association named Larry as a finalist for Tennessee’s Sportscaster of the Year Award, an honor ultimately won by Larry’s colleague, the “Voice of the Titans” Mike Keith.

-Stone is a member of the Tennessee Association Of Broadcasters Board Of Directors and the Blood Assurance Advisory Board.
+Larry is a member of the Tennessee Association Of Broadcasters Board Of Directors and the Blood Assurance Advisory Board.